 The RHP and PEO Emergency Team will be responsible for controlling the potential spread of radioactive contamination and assisting in the decontamination of individuals involved in an emergency.
 The Raleigh Fire Department HAZMAT Team, has the capability, training, and equipment to provide limited emergency medical assistance to contaminated patients and to perform personnel decontamination operations.
 NCSU Fire Protection personnel have also been trained and have the capability of providing emergency medical assistance and performing personnel decontamination.
-The RHP, EC, or NCSU Radiation Safety personnel may accompany decontaminated patients to Rex Hospital.
+The RHP, EC, or NCSU Radiation Safety personnel may accompany decontaminated patients to Rex Hospital and WakeMed Hospital.

 The Raleigh Fire Department HAZMAT Team authorizes transport of decontaminated patients.
-Patients approved for transport are taken to Rex Hospital by Wake County Emergency Medical Services.
-Rex Hospital shall provide facilities to accept and treat injured patients in accordance with their emergency procedures.
-Letters of Agreement from the Raleigh Fire Department and Rex Hospital are maintained as part of the Emergency Plan (refer to Appendix A).
+Patients approved for transport are taken to Rex Hospital or WakeMed Hospital by Wake County Emergency Medical Services.
+Rex Hospital and WakeMed Hospital shall provide facilities to accept and treat injured patients in accordance with their emergency procedures.
+Letters of Agreement from the Raleigh Fire Department and Rex Hospital and WakeMed Hospitalare maintained as part of the Emergency Plan (refer to Appendix A).